jorgerosal/node-web-boilerplate/README.md

 2. run ```$ npm install``` to install initial dependencies.
 3. Make sure you have .env file available.
    Or generate one:  ```$ cp .env.example .env``` (edit it with your secret keys and other credentials)
-4. Once you have the .env file setup in the main directory.
+4. Once you have the .env file setup in the main directory. *Make sure you include the mysql database where user authentication will be stored.*
 5. run ▶️ ```$ npm start``` to start the program.
 It will run the script from the app.js file.
 6. Modify the package.json file.
 Edit the project name and other stuff.
 7. Finally, start and build your application scripts.
 Customize your project however you like.